 How Is an AI Assistant Different From Standard Automation Tools?

-Standard automation tools like Zapier or IFTTT run rigid, prebuilt sequences.
-An AI personal assistant understands intent and adapts: you give a goal in plain English, and it figures out the steps needed to achieve it.
+Standard automation tools like Zapier run rigid, prebuilt sequences.
+An AI personal assistant understands intent and adapts: you give a goal in plain English, and it figures out the steps to achieve it.

 Can I Trust an AI Assistant With Confidential Information?

-Security is essential.
+Security matters.
 Reputable platforms use enterprise-grade encryption and strict privacy policies.
 When a service uses human experts, they should be thoroughly vetted and bound by confidentiality agreements.

-What Are the Best Tasks to Delegate When I’m Starting Out?
+What Are the Best Tasks to Delegate When Starting Out?

-High-impact, low-risk tasks work best first: complex meeting scheduling across time zones, preliminary research summaries, and inbox triage using clear rules.
+High-impact, low-risk tasks work best: complex meeting scheduling across time zones, preliminary research summaries, and inbox triage with clear rules.

 Quick Q&A: Top User Questions